rl-institut/oemof-B3/docs/getting_started.rst

 whereby scenario_name corresponds to the name in the YAML file of the respective scenario in scenarios directory.
 To run the scenarios, the corresponding raw data in the raw directory is required.

+.. note:: Please note that the debug mode is activated as default.
+This will execute only three time steps of the optimization.
+To turn off the debug mode you need to set debug to `false` in :file:`oemof_b3/config/settings.yaml`.

 Alternatively, to create just the output file or directory of one rule, run: